dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/quickstart-sl.md

 ## Test metrics

-The following steps explain how to test and manually query your metrics using the [MetricFlow CLI](/docs/build/metricflow-cli) only. dbt Cloud IDE support will be available soon.
+The following steps explain how to test and manually query your metrics.

 1. Make sure you have the [MetricFlow CLI](/docs/build/metricflow-cli) installed and up to date.
 2. Run `mf validate-configs` to validate the changes before committing them.